 Momtazi Vineyard is located in the McMinnville AVA, 7 miles west of McMinnville, Oregon.
-The Pinot noir came from two blocks planted in 2004 on a steep hillside and farmed using the biodynamic method.
+This Pinot noir came from a high altitude block of Pinot noir 115 planted in 1999 and farmed biodynamically.

 Food Pairing Notes